carlosbrando/rails21-book/text/12_Bugs e Correções/01_postgresql.markdown

 ## Add columns in PostgreSQL

 There was a bug when using **PostgreSQL**.
-The bug occurred when creating a migration for adding a column in an existing table.
+It occurred when creating a migration for adding a column in an existing table.
 Look an example:

 File: *db/migrate/002\_add\_cost.rb*